amabok/ebbs-and-flows/README.md

 ### Task and TaskExecution
 The Task is the minimum building block of the Ebbs and Flows library.
 It's here that the code - the powerhouse part of the flow - is executed.
 Tasks implement a single method called ```run``` that either return an ```ExecutionContext``` holding some overall execution state and results (more on that later) or throw an exception instead.
 The ```output``` member of the ```TaskExecution``` entity will hold detailed information on the reasons behind the nature of the failure of the Task.
-Task classes implementations should ideally not hold any state as their instances are shared between every ```FlowTemplate``` instance more on that on [the Flow section](#flow-flow-template-and-flow-execution).
+Task classes implementations should ideally not hold any state as their instances are shared between every ```FlowTemplate``` instance.
+More detail on that can be found on the p[the Flow section](#flow-flow-template-and-flow-execution).

 ![Tasks](/docs/images/tasks.png)